kaizen-ai/kaizenflow/docs/Tools-PyCharm.md

 Approach 1) / VNC seems to require lots of memory and CPU and it's not really fast.

-Approach 2) / X11 works but it's a pain to set-up and slow.
+Approach 2) / X11 works, but it's a pain to set-up and slow.

 We want to try with 3)